aura-sohil/jsonschema/README.md

 ### UseArrayForNullableTypes

-When set to `true`, nullable types (fields with `omitempty` tags or explicit `jsonschema:"nullable"`) will use the array format `["type", "null"]` instead of oneOf structures.
+When set to `true`, nullable types (fields with `omitempty` or `omitzero` tags or explicit `jsonschema:"nullable"`) will use the array format `["type", "null"]` instead of oneOf structures.
 This can be useful for compatibility with certain JSON Schema validators or for generating more compact schemas.

 Default behavior (oneOf format):
 ```json